 Income verification

 Lenders will typically request documentation to prove your income.
-While having a stable job with a permanent contract can provide reassurance to lenders, being on a fixed-term contract doesn't automatically disqualify you.
-However, lenders may want to see evidence of your income history, so be prepared to provide payslips, employment contracts, and bank statements to demonstrate your earning capacity.
+They’ll want to see evidence of your income history, so be prepared to provide payslips, employment contracts, tax returns, and bank statements to demonstrate your earning capacity.

 Contract duration

 The duration of your fixed-term contract matters.
-Lenders may assess whether your contract is long enough to cover the mortgage term you are seeking.
-If your contract is relatively short or close to its end date, lenders might be concerned about your ability to maintain mortgage payments in the future.
-It's advantageous if your contract has a reasonable duration and is renewable or has a history of renewal.
+Lenders may assess whether your contract is long enough to cover the mortgage term you’re after, and if your contract is relatively short or close to its end date, they could question how you’ll pay the mortgage payments in the future.
+A contract of a reasonable length and possibility of renewal will work in your favour.

 Employment history

 Your employment history can also influence your mortgage application.
-If you have a history of transitioning from one fixed-term contract to another without significant gaps in employment, this may be viewed more positively by lenders.
-Additionally, if you have a strong industry track record or specialised skills that make you highly employable, it can enhance your prospects of securing a mortgage.
+If the time between your contracts is relatively short, this is likely to be viewed more positively by lenders.
+Additionally, if you have a strong industry track record or specialised skills that make you highly employable, it can boost your chances of securing a mortgage.

 Lenders assess your ability to afford the mortgage repayments based on your income and expenses.
 Be prepared to provide a detailed breakdown of your financial situation, including any other sources of income and existing debts.